Srikumaran3344/Aeryth/README.md

 Notes for me:
 for the user initial persona;lity foind the four type of tutors that user requires and get the prompt that can be used for them.

+Change the diary hierarchy, new chat to create new explore, date is one day ahead bacuse of utc and singapore timing can be solved by shnaging iso